Economy of New Mexico: Tourism and Retirement

+New Mexico's distinctive culture, rich artistic scene, favorable climate, and diverse geography have long been major drivers of tourism.
+As early as 1880, the state was a major destination for travelers suffering from respiratory illnesses (particularly tuberculosis), with its altitude and aridity believed to be beneficial to the lungs.
+Since the mid aughts, New Mexico has seen a steady rise in annual visitors, welcoming a record-breaking 39.2 million tourists in 2021.

+New Mexico's unique culinary scene has garnered increasing national attention, including numerous James Beard Foundation Awards.
+The state has been featured in major travel television shows such as Diners, Drive-Ins and Dives, Anthony Bourdain: Parts Unknown, Man v.
+Food Nation, and others.
+Outdoor recreation in the area is fueled by a variety of internationally recognized nature reserves, public parks, ski resorts, hiking trails, and hunting and fishing areas.

+New Mexico's government is actively involved in promoting tourism, launching the nation's first state publication, New Mexico Magazine, in 1923.
+The New Mexico Tourism Department administers the magazine and is also responsible for the New Mexico True campaign.

 Virgin Galactic, the first space tourism company to develop commercial flights into space, has decided to put its world headquarters and mission control at Spaceport America in Upham, New Mexico (25 miles (40 km) south of Truth or Consequences); Virgin Galactic had its inaugural launch of the VSS Enterprise spaceship in 2008, and has begun launching ordinary citizens since early 2009.

 The New Mexico Tourism Department estimates that in fiscal year 2006 the travel industry in New Mexico generated expenditures of $6.5 billion.

 The private service economy in urban New Mexico, especially in Albuquerque, has boomed in recent decades.
 Since the end of World War II, the city has gained an ever-growing number of retirees, especially among armed forces veterans and government workers.
 It is also increasingly gaining notice as a health-conscious community, and contains many hospitals and a high per capita number of massage and alternative therapists.
 The warm, semiarid climate has contributed to the exploding population of Albuquerque, attracting new industries to New Mexico.
 By contrast, many heavily Indigenous American and Hispanic rural communities remain economically underdeveloped.